wwwwwwzh/Notes/Logs.md

 - [eeg to music GT](https://brainmusiclab.gatech.edu/publications/); [columbia neuroscientist eeg music](http://sites.music.columbia.edu/brad/brainwave-project/); [seizure rapsody](https://datadrivendj.com/tracks/brain/); [imapact of music on brain](https://pmc.ncbi.nlm.nih.gov/articles/PMC6130927/)

 ### 10.22
-- 2 datasets both with pupil but diffeernt format.
+- 2 datasets both with pupil but diffeernt format. (original boston one actually don't have pupil)
 - tubingen data unprocessed but could supposedly be easy to do with analysis suite (unfortunately data is messy). pupil maybe should process with the code there. not eveerey subject has both behavioral and pupil data
 - original data need to understand the pupil index (no this is random data so not useful)
 - really want image type data.